apache/yunikorn-site/docs/design/scheduler_object_states.md

 * Reject: rejecting the application by the scheduler (source: core scheduler)
 * Run: progress an application to the next active state (source: core scheduler)
 * Wait: mark an application as idle (source: core scheduler)
-* Complete: mark an application as complete (source: resource manager)
+* Complete: mark an application as complete (source: core scheduler)
 * Kill: kill an application (source: resource manager)
+* Expire: progress the application to the expired state and remove it from the scheduler (source: core scheduler)

 Here is a diagram that shows the states with the event that causes the state to change:
 ![application state diagram](./../assets/application-state.png)